Study comparing Lutetium (177Lu) Vipivotid-Tetraxetan (AAA617) with observation in PSMA-positive oligometastatic prostate cancer.

 or CT, the participant is not eligible.

-6. All metastatic lesions detected at screening should be amenable to SBRT
+6. All metastatic lesions detected at screening must be amenable to SBRT

 7. Non-castration testosterone level >100 ng/dL at screening